Articles | Published on 10th December 2021

 Step 1 – Templating

 The foundation of a successful fireplace project is accuracy.
-Without exact measurements, even the finest stonework risks looking out of place.
+Without precise measurements, even the highest-quality stonework can feel out of place.

-• Customer-supplied measurements – for straightforward rooms with flat walls, you can provide detailed dimensions directly.
-We’ll guide you on what’s needed to ensure accuracy.
+• Customer-supplied measurements – For straightforward rooms with flat, square walls, you can share detailed dimensions directly.
+We’ll guide you on the information needed to ensure everything is recorded correctly.

-• On-site templating service – for more complex settings, our specialists visit to capture precise details.
-This is especially valuable where walls are uneven, corners are out of square, or you’re integrating the fire with existing alcoves, skirting, or panelling.
+• On-site templating service – For more complex layouts, our specialists will visit to capture exact details.
+This is especially valuable where walls are uneven, corners are out of line, or the fireplace must work around alcoves, skirting, or panelling.

 Why it matters Precise templating is the difference between a surround that looks fitted and one that looks forced.
 It prevents gaps, misalignments, and costly rework.